Kimmel Wins, Tylenol Loses

 Erica Kirk's speech, as just a speech, I thought was just excellent.

-And, you know, you can take issue with how she describes her.
+And you can take issue with how she describes her

 And yes, it's like it's order, right?